-Federal and state surveyors are not required to be vaccinated and must be permitted entry into facilities unless they exhibit signs or symptoms of COVID-19.
-Surveyors should also adhere to the core principles of COVID-19 infection prevention and adhere to any COVID-19 infection prevention requirements set by state law.
+Federal and state surveyors are not required to be vaccinated and must be permitted entry.
+Surveyors should also adhere to the core principles of infection prevention .

 Guidance:

 The facility may have reasonable clinical and safety restrictions such as policies, procedures or practices that are intended to protect the health and security of the facility residents and staff.
 These may include, but are not limited to: